-UPDATE: I would like to apologize to Mateo Mohammad Farzaneh for the Identification in the article.
+UPDATE: The Independent apologize to Mateo Mohammad Farzaneh for the Identification in the article.
 It was Dennis Grammenos who was quoted saying “This is petty shit”, not Dr. Farzaneh.
 I will ensure that I and the Independent newspaper team exercise more caution in alignment with quotes and names.
-We appreciate our readers informing and contacting us.
-We are all growing as writers and community engagement is key.

 My first faculty senate meeting was interesting, to say the least.
 This meeting seemed like a mild SNL skit.
 The meeting seemed normal, from glasses being thrown and tantrums being held.
 For those who saw this meeting in action, just remember that the senate did not escape the child care center when the teachers weren’t looking, but are professors with big feelings that can’t be expressed.
 What reminded them that they were professionals that work at our university was that they were able to re-elect Dr. X. Wang to an at-large position after subbing in for Deepa Pillai, who took back her seat.